Cloud-CV/IDE/docs/source/caffe_prototxt_usage_1.md

 In order to export a Caffe Model from Fabrik:

-1. Select the 2nd button from the left in the Actions section of the sidebar.
+1. Select the second button from the left in the Actions section of the sidebar.
 <img src="https://raw.githubusercontent.com/Cloud-CV/Fabrik/master/tutorials/exportbutton.png">

 2. A drop-down list should appear.
 Select Caffe.